SONM [old] (SNM) Hits 24 Hour Volume of $88,593.00

-SONM [old] (SNM) traded flat against the U.S. dollar during the twenty-four hour period ending at 9:00 AM Eastern on April 19th.
-SONM [old] has a total market cap of $53.43 million and approximately $88,593.00 worth of SONM [old] was traded on exchanges in the last 24 hours.
-One SONM [old] coin can now be bought for approximately $0.15 or 0.00000452 BTC on popular exchanges.
-In the last week, SONM [old] has traded flat against the U.S. dollar.
+SONM [old] (SNM) traded flat against the dollar during the 24 hour period ending at 16:00 PM E.T. on April 22nd.
+One SONM [old] coin can now be bought for about $0.15 or 0.00000452 BTC on popular cryptocurrency exchanges.
+SONM [old] has a market capitalization of $53.43 million and $88,593.00 worth of SONM [old] was traded on exchanges in the last 24 hours.
+During the last seven days, SONM [old] has traded flat against the dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.